-(Fourteen lines or under make a square.)
-Contracts will be entered into with yearly, half-yearly and quarterly advertisers, at a reduction from be above No deduction from the regular rates for advertisements inserted in the Weekly Edition.
-All advertisements receive one insertion in the Week of The Neuse Manufacturing Company of the several Confederate States and Territories shall have the right to take such territory and slaves law HAVE on hand a general assortment of News and Book paper-also, Post office, Newspaper and and Cartridge Wrappers, prime quality, and a large quantity of common wrapping paper.
+All advertisements receive one insertion in the Week of The Neuse Manufacturing Company HAVE on hand a general assortment of News and Book paper-also, Post office, Newspaper and and Cartridge Wrappers, prime quality, and a large quantity of common wrapping paper.
 Address H. W. HUSTED, Treasurer.